chronicleworks/chronicle/docs/helm_testing.md

   api:
     enabled: true
   auth:
+    enabled: true
+  auth:
     token:
 ```

 The test uses the `devIdProvider` to acquire a token, which it passes in the
-authorization header to the api-test.
-Chronicle has been initialized with the default
+authorization header to both the API test and Auth Endpoints test.
+Chronicle has
-`devIdProvider` auth endpoints.
-If `test.auth.token` is not provided and
+been initialized with the default `devIdProvider` auth endpoints.
+If `test.auth.token`
-`auth.required: true`, then `devIdProvider` must be enabled.
+is not provided and `auth.required: true`, then `devIdProvider` must be enabled.

 ### Auth Required, Third Party Auth Service